Skip to main content

 What Does Safety Mean in This Context?

-When we discuss the of these peptides, we are asking a series of progressively deeper questions.
+When we discuss the long-term safety of these peptides, we are asking a series of progressively deeper questions.
 The initial focus is on immediate and short-term side effects, such as reactions at the injection site, flushing, or transient headaches.
 These are generally well-documented and understood.

 The more complex, and more important, questions extend over years and decades.
 We are examining the influence of sustained hormonal modulation on the body’s intricate systems.
 Does optimizing one pathway have unintended consequences for another?
 How does the body adapt to this new level of signaling over a lifetime?